 By Greg Priddy

-Greg Priddy is an analyst in the Global Energy and Natural Resources practice at Eurasia Group.
+Greg Priddy is a Global Energy & Natural Resources analyst at Eurasia Group.

 The Call, from Ian Bremmer, uses cutting-edge political science to predict the political future -- and how it will shape the global economy.